 6. Julbo Explorer 2.0 – For the Mountaineer

-The Explorer has been Julbo’s flagship sunglass model for more than ten years and has been continually updated for improved performance.
+The Explorer has been Julbo’s flagship sunglass model for over ten years and has been continually updated for improved performance.
 However, one key that has stayed the same throughout is the Explorers were built for performance at high elevations.

 The Explorer 2.0 has polycarbonate lenses with an anti-reflective coating and flash finish.
 All features work together to provide comfort to the eyes by eliminating stray reflections and improving light filtration.
 In addition, this model offers the same grip in the temples as previous Explorer models through Julbo’s Grip Tech technology and shock-absorbing grip in the nose bridge.